About Work Press + Publications Contact

 Lee Kalliroi Buchanan began woodworking at the age of seven in the Kids Carpentry program in her hometown of Berkeley, CA. Lee has a BFA in Art/Semiotics from Brown University (2000) where she studied painting and built sets for the campus theater.
 After a brief stint in scenic carpentry after college, Lee went on to work for the Exploratorium interactive science museum in San Francisco, building kinetic exhibits and cabinetry for traveling shows as well as multiple pieces for the outdoor gallery on the San Francisco pier.

 Lee lived in LA from 2008-2020 during which time she ran the collective woodshop Offerman Woodshop (OWS), while also building custom furniture for her own clients.
 In 2018, Lee left OWS to relaunch and run a non-profit social enterprise called Would Works that provides training and jobs in the craft of woodworking to people experiencing homelessness in LA.
-Lee has taught woodworking and design at California State University at Long Beach in the School of Art, at Allied Woodshop in Los Angeles, as well as for private conferences and events across the country.
+Lee has taught woodworking and design in the School of Art at California State University at Long Beach, as well as various community woodshops, private conferences and events across the country.

 Lee lives in the wild hills of El Cerrito, CA with her wife, two young kids, and a shop-dog Rusty.